edd-ie/Bank-of-Flatiron/README.md

 npm run server
 ```

-Open a new terminal and run this command to start the react app (accept the assigning of a new port)
+Open a new terminal and run this command to start the react app (accept the assigning of a new port if prompted)

 ```
 npm start